ThePrimeagen/af-pluth-pluth/README.md

 ## Alternate File pluth pluth

 ![Alternate File Pluth Pluth](images/pluthpluth.png)

+### Movation
 I have been bothered by my navigation lately.
 I want to love marks, but I don't, probably my fault.
-I don't like fuzzy finders to use consistently.
+I don't like using fuzzy finders consistently.
 I feel like its an anti-pattern.  `:e` is worse.
 Alternate file is amazing, but only works with 1 file.
 This is literally what it sounds like.
 It allows jumping back up to two files.